 You may not have heard of fragility fractures, but there’s a chance you’ve heard of osteoporosis – a condition that causes your bones to be more brittle.
 The two actually go hand in hand, as fragility fractures are a common consequence of osteoporosis, and can have serious implications.

 Don’t be mistaken: Fragility fractures are distinct from traumatic fractures, which harm even the healthiest of bones.
 Traumatic fractures occur when a person is in an auto accident or falls down hard while skiing or snowboarding.
-They involve a sense of force, risk, or even, as the name suggests, trauma.
+They involve a sense of force, or even, as the name suggests, trauma.

 Fragility fractures, on the other hand, can occur from something as simple as falling from a standing height or a sudden cough or sneeze.
-For someone with osteoporosis, daily tasks such as walking or cleaning a dusty room can result in a cracked rib.
+For someone with osteoporosis, daily tasks such as walking or household chores can result in a cracked rib.

 It’s Not Only the Fall That Hurts

 According to Osteoporosis Canada, 28 percent of women and 37 percent of men who fracture a hip will die during the following year.
 That statistic may seem shocking but think about it: 40% of people who suffer a hip fracture become unable to walk independently, and 60% of those who suffer a hip fracture require assistance walking just a year later.

 This can have a significant impact and burden on families and loved ones since one third of people with hip fractures may lose their independence or end up in a nursing home.
 The inability to stand or walk can affect one’s day-to-day life and also their mental well-being, not to mention the lives of those around them.
 Less than half of those who survive the hip fracture or related medical issues after the first year regain their previous level of function.